OpenSourceEconomics/skillmodels/docs/source/introduction.rst

 field and several estimators were proposed.
 None of them is implemented in standard econometrics packages.

-The aims of this package are as follows:
-    - Implement several estimators for nonlinear skill formation models
-    - Use the same model specification for all
-    - Use the same result processing for all

 I start implementing the Kalman filter based maximum likelihood estimator proposed by Cunha, Heckman and Schennach (CHS), (`Econometrica 2010`_)